data2d3/Twitter/tweepy_twitter-python-streamer/README.md

 # streaming tweets with tweepy

-tweepy is a a well written and super easy to use to stream tweets. _computermacgyver's_ has written some excellent code to stream tweets.
+tweepy is a a well written and super easy to use to stream tweets. _computermacgyver_ has written some excellent code to stream tweets.
 We will walk through his code in this video.

 # Code